 Industrial pollution – Dust, smoke and other particles can irritate the bronchial tubes and cause them to swell.

 Chronic bronchitis – Chronic bronchitis occurs when the inflammation in the lungs lasts for 3 months or more.
 Since chronic bronchitis can lead to coughing fits and difficulty breathing, it may be accompanied by insomnia and fatigue.

-Smoking – Smoking is the primary cause of chronic bronchitis because the smoke damages and irritates the bronchial tubes.
-If a person has chronic bronchitis and emphysema, then he will be diagnosed with COPD, or chronic obstructive pulmonary disease.
+Smoking – Smoking is the primary cause of chronic bronchitis because of the smoke damages and irritates the bronchial tubes.
+If a person has chronic bronchitis and emphysema, then he will be diagnosed with COPD or chronic obstructive pulmonary disease.

 Frequent episodes of acute bronchitis – If a person has had acute bronchitis multiple times, his lung tissue may be damaged, which can lead to chronic bronchitis.
 In some cases, a patient may have chronic bronchitis that is temporarily made worse by a case of acute bronchitis.

 There is no cure for chronic bronchitis, but over-the-counter pain relievers, cough suppressants, humidifiers, and steroids may help alleviate symptoms.

 If you have had bronchitis for several weeks or if you have difficulty breathing, then you should seek medical care.
 During the exam, your doctor will listen to your heart and lungs, and he may schedule an x-ray or scans to determine whether you have bronchitis.
 Schedule an appointment or visit one of our emergency rooms if you experience the following symptoms:

 - Flu-like symptoms

 If you are suffering from severe symptoms associated with bronchitis, visit the closest emergency room. please visit one of our emergency room locations immediately.
 We are available 24/7 to help you breathe easier.